 Why We Exist

 In 2004, the Republican Party marked the 150th anniversary of its first national convention.
 The GOP rose to power because it embraced the ideals of equality imagined by our nation’s founding fathers and ensured by our Constitution.
 When Abraham Lincoln issued the Emancipation Proclamation, a “new birth of freedom”, was indeed given to our country.
-Now, more than 150 years later, the GOP has another chance to choose fair treatment over unfair discrimination, equality over division, hope over fear, and freedom over oppression.

 We believe that we must win the war of ideas, with Republican ideas, and that we must all as Americans join to achieve an evermore perfect advance towards the party’s wise and wonderful stated commitment to the ideals of limited government, freedom of belief and conscience, of the autonomous, self-reliant individual – of what it means to possess true personal independence; and that under our Creator and under our law, “all men are created equal.”